jasperanders/Bachelorthesis/Thesis/md/thesis.md

 **Cooperation with outsiders.** As decentralized e-exams are not conducted in a controlled environment, cooperation with outsiders becomes a severe problem.
 Examinees could try to take the exam in the presence of an expert.
 Some try to solve this problem by using proctored e-exams.
 These exams use live surveillance through webcam and microphone evaluated by a person watching in real-time.
 This approach hardly scales as for every 4-5 students, a supervising proctor is needed.
 Programs like @ETSTOEFL can use such a system, as their high test fees leave room for additional expenses.

 Although live surveillance of students is not a valid option, the psychological effects of being monitored can be leveraged.
 A measure might be to employ integrated webcams and microphones of the devices at hand.
 This video and sound data can be reviewed if needed.
 More importantly, it creates a mental barrier to cheating.
 If examinees commit to academic fraud, they will most certainly find a way to do so.
 The goal is to prevent those from cheating, that would only cheat if there was no threat of being caught.
+As @Halbherr2014 put it: "[...] sitting an online exam on an unsecured computer, fraud is all too easy, and tempting".
+Thus, it must be the goal to make cheating less tempting.
 The sole existence of any measures makes students behave more honest.
 This can be compared to video surveillance that makes crime less common in public places [@WELSH2004].

 **Exploit environmental circumstances.** Again randomization can solve this problem.
 As questions appear in a different order for each student, even multiple-choice questions cannot simply be copied.